sigsum/sigsum/policy-maintenance.md

 The following are hard requirements for logs:

-- There must be an about page for the log.
+- There must be an *about page* for the log.
+Here, the operator declares information about the log and surrounding operations.

 - The about page must contain a commitment to keep the log available and supporting the appropriate versions of the relevant